The World’s Best First Class Airline Lounges: The Peak Of Airport Luxury

 SWISS first class lounge dining area

 But there are two other features that make this lounge exceptional.
 The first is that the lounge has private bedrooms for those with long layovers.
-The beds are as comfortable as the ones you’d find in top hotels, not to mention the bedroom has a view of the tarmac and runways, which made me not want to sleep.
+The beds are as comfortable as the ones you’d find in top hotels, not to mention the bedroom has a view of the apron and runways, which made me not want to sleep.

 SWISS first class lounge bedroom